CMU-CORGI/CMU-CORGI.github.io/_projects/ms.md

 image:
 ---

-This project is developing *Memory Services*, a new programming model to specialize the memory hierarchy, as well as a new system architecture to implement Memory Services.
+This project is developing a new system architecture that lets applications *re-program the memory hierarchy* to specialize its operation.

-Memory Services allow programmers to specialize the memory hierarchy to support their application in a variety of ways.
-On the simpler side, applications could de-compress/compress data as it moves to/from memory using more effective, app-specific compression techniques.
-Getting more complex, applications can implement complex data structure operations within the memory hierarchy, or even completely change how the memory hierarchy functions to specialize for a particular application domain.
+We are developing a new data-centric model called _Memory Services_ and new hardware to give programmers unprecedented control over the memory hierarchy.

-We aim to demonstrate the potential of the Memory Service model by developing exemplar services and by designing a programmable cache hierarchy to support a wide range of services.
+We have begun by developing several exemplar services to demonstrate the potential of Memory Services and learn their common design patterns.
+Thus far, we have built Memory Services that improve performance and energy-efficiency by 2X on challenging irregular computations (e.g., graph processing and linked data structures).
+We are now building a programmable memory hierarchy called _Livia_ to support these services, as well as many others.
-This architecture distributes new, reconfigurable *Memory Service Engines* throughout the memory hierarchy to give applications unprecedented control over data movement.
+Livia distributes reconfigurable *Memory Service Engines* throughout the memory hierarchy, which can perform computation or other actions within the memory hierarchy as demanded by each Memory Service.
-We have begun by developing services for graph processing and other irregular data structures.